adasegroup/FES-feature-selector/README.md

 * A feature column from the validation set is permuted and the metric is evaluated again;
 * The difference between the baseline metric and metric from permutating the feature column is the permutation importance.

+This method is most appropriate for computing feature importances with a reasonably limited number of columns (features), as it can be resource-intensive.

 ## Implemented methods